Recent Grants

 Deadline Details

-KOHS was to submit an application to FEMA by May 18, 2023.
-The deadline for local applications was May 5th, 2023.
+KOHS wil submit an application to FEMA in Spring 2024.
+The deadline for local applications is April 22, 2024.
 Similar deadlines are anticipated annually.

 Award Details